Sunday, July 27, 2025

 The latest EPA rule states that auto makers must discontinue using R-134a in new vehicles built in the US for model year 2021, and 2025 for exports.
 Today, most US auto makers have decided to use R-1234yf in their vehicles to meet strict EPA emission standards.

-Existing vehicles using R-134a will not be impacted and R-134a will continue to be produced for servicing older systems, however be prepared for price increases and a gradual phase-down in production starting 2026.
+Existing vehicles using R-134a will not be impacted and R-134a will continue to be produced for servicing older systems, however be prepared for price increases and a gradual phase-down in production.

 Keep your eyes peeled for new R-134a replacement blends in many US automotive stores and warehouses.
 They are causing lots of confusion among DIYers who are concerned about contaminating their systems and expensive repair bills.